apache/druid-website-src/druid-powered.md

 Our analytics platform [Storyteller](https://datumo.io/#product) uses power of Apache Druid and Turnilo to help our clients analyze large datasets in interactive manner.
 Our biggest Druid deployment is responsible for real-time monitoring and data processing of a large video streaming platform (60 000 Events Per Second).

+## Deep.BI

+At [Deep.BI](www.deep.bi) we track user habits, engagement, product and content performance — processing up to terabytes or billions of events of data daily.
+Our goal is to provide real-time insights based on custom metrics from a variety of self-created dimensions.
+To accomplish this, our system collects every user interaction.
+We use Apache Flink for event enrichment, custom transformations, aggregations and serving machine learning models.
+The processed data is then indexed by Apache Druid for real-time analytics and our custom UI built on top of Druid and Apache Cassandra for delivery of the scores.

+Our talk from FlinkForward conference in Berlin 2019:

+[Real-time Stream Analytics and User Scoring Using Apache Druid, Flink & Cassandra at Deep.BI] (https://medium.com/deep-bi/real-time-stream-analytics-and-user-scoring-using-apache-druid-flink-cassandra-at-deep-bi-38e5dc40958d?source=friends_link&sk=d9c85da0cb060280bfeb8f3c1c166e84)

 ## Delta Projects

 [Delta Projects](https://www.deltaprojects.com) uses Druid to power real-time audience and advertising analytics interfaces.